Motorhoming and Campervanning in Bosnia: A Road Trip Guide

 Inat Kuca

-On the opposite side of the river to the town hall, sits the inconspicuous Inat Kuca.
+On the opposite side of the river from the town hall sits the inconspicuous Inat Kuca.
 Since 1997, Inat Kuca has been a traditional Bosnian restaurant.
-But its history started with a stubborn old man defying the powers be.
+But its history started with a stubborn old man defying the powers that be.

-Old Benderija, a Sarajevo local, lived in one of the houses that were to be demolished to make way for the building of the impressive city hall.
+Old Benderija, a Sarajevo local, lived in one of the houses that were to be demolished to make way for the impressive city hall.
 However, he refused to allow this to happen.

 Inat-Kuca-House-Sarajevo